-New order templates are being introduced for each of nbn co's MTM access technologies, and the appointment management system is being improved to make it easier for Telstra's wholesale customers to order new nbn network based wholesale services.
-The process of migrating from legacy wholesale services will be defined for each nbn access technology.
+New order templates are being introduced for each of NBN Co's MTM access technologies, and the appointment management system is being improved to make it easier for Telstra's wholesale customers to order new NBN-based wholesale services.
+The process of migrating from legacy wholesale services will be defined for each NBN access technology.